dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 Note that transmission of a single bit to the LED strip requires eight SPI CLK cycles.
 With the sequences above, the MOSI line will be high for 300ns or 900ns, then low for 900ns or 300ns.
 This provides the desired LED pulse width of 1200ns and high/low durations well within the specification.

 The time required to address all LEDs is minimal and not visible.
-With 33 LED controllers using 24 bits each, and 1.2us required for each LED bit, we can update an LED strip in less than 0.1 milliseconds.
+With 33 LED controllers using 24 bits each, and 1.2us required for each LED bit, we can update the entire LED strip in less than 0.1 milliseconds.

 * LED Colors, Animations, and Patterns